Peggy Kirk Bell

-Margaret Anne "Peggy" Kirk Bell (October 28, 1921 – November 23, 2016) was an American professional golfer and golf instructor known for her strong advocacy of women's golf.
+Margaret Anne "Peggy" Kirk Bell (October 28, 1921 – November 23, 2016) was an American professional golfer and golf instructor.
+She was known for her strong advocacy of women's golf.
 She was elected to the World Golf Hall of Fame, class of 2019, in the lifetime achievement category.

+Career

-Born in Findlay, Ohio, Peggy started playing golf at age 17.
+Kirk was born in Findlay, Ohio in 1921.
+She started playing golf at age 17.
 She took to the game immediately and quickly won a number of titles.
 She played college golf at Rollins College.
 She was a member of Kappa Kappa Gamma.

-She played the ladies amateur tour in the 1940s before the development of a professional tour, winning three Ohio Amateurs and the 1949 Titleholders Championship and North and South Women's Amateur.
+Kirk played the ladies amateur tour in the 1940s before the development of a professional tour, winning three Ohio Amateurs and the 1949 Titleholders Championship and North and South Women's Amateur.
 She was also a member of the 1950 U.S. Curtis Cup team.

+In the 1940s and 1950s, she competed as Peggy Kirk.

+Late in her career, Bell owned the Pine Needles Resort in Southern Pines, North Carolina.

+Personal life

-At that time she competed as Peggy Kirk, and in 1953 she married her high school sweetheart, Warren "Bullet" Bell, who had played professional basketball with the Fort Wayne Pistons before turning to business.
+In 1953, she married her high school sweetheart, Warren "Bullet" Bell, who had played professional basketball with the Fort Wayne Pistons before turning to business.
 Warren died in 1984.
+Her older daughter, Bonnie, is married to former PGA Tour member Pat McGowan.

+Bell died Southern Pines, North Carolina in November 2016 at the age of 95.